There’s something so satisfying about a batch of freshly baked cookies. With so many flavour options, there’s a cookie out there for everyone.

 - As chocolatey as you want them to be 😊

-I feel like this recipe has been a bit of a journey but it’s finally in a place where I know you’ll enjoy it.
-I’ve made this final recipe four or five times and it’s been very consistent.
-Each cookie batch gets devoured almost instantly so I’ve taken that as a good sign.
+I’ve made this recipe several times and it’s the flavour has remained consistent.
+Each cookie batch gets devoured almost instantly so I’ll take that as a good sign. 😉

 Are you ready for some tasty chocolate chip cookie making?
-Get that bowl and cookie sheet ready, you’re in for a treat!
+Get ready, you’re in for a chocolate chippy treat!

 Soft Chocolate Chip Cookies (Allergen-Friendly)